gooy/aurelia-animator-velocity/README.md

 1. Run the watch task which will start a server and watch for changes in the `demo/src` directory

     ```shell
-    gulp watch
+    gulp demo-watch
     ```
-2. You can now see the demo website at [http://localhost:9000](http://localhost:9000)
+2. The demo website can now be seen at [http://localhost:9000](http://localhost:9000)